Albert E. Milloy: Military career

+Milloy would finish his career as the U.S. Army Chief of Staff at the Presidio of San Francisco, retiring in 1975.

 Later life

+Following his retirement he would work as a licensed general contractor in California, owning several small businesses.

 He died on 3 June 2012 and was buried in Arlington National Cemetery.

+Personal life

+Milloy was married to Lorraine Baker of Birmingham, Alabama, and they had four children.

 Decorations

-His decorations include Distinguished Service Medal, Silver Star (3), Legion of Merit (2), Distinguished Flying Cross and Bronze Star (3).
+His decorations include the Distinguished Service Medal (2), Silver Star (3), Legion of Merit (2), Distinguished Flying Cross, Bronze Star (3) Purple Heart (2) and Air Medal (20).